Thousands protest immigration crackdown in 'Day Without Latinos'

 Students, business owners, busloads of supporters and a handful of white and Muslim supporters gathered at Voces de la Frontera's offices before they set off en route to their final destination at the Milwaukee County Courthouse.

-Supporters could be heard chanting "Si se purse" [Yes we can] and "La puebla unido" [The People United] up and down the sunny city block of Milwaukee.
+Supporters could be heard chanting "Si se puede" [Yes we can] and "El pueblo unido" [The people united] up and down the sunny city block in Milwaukee.

 "This is something to tell people we can fight, in the best way possible.
 We are here to share the same values as the American people," said German Sanchez, a local dairy worker.